Search This Blog

 34. I know I’m Losing You by Rod Stewart 1971

-I like bands doing covers because it can lead you some interesting places you might not have gone to.
-Of course I knew the big soul hits but this was a cover of a song I’d never heard.
+I like bands doing covers because it can lead you to some interesting places you might have yet to go to.
+Of course, I knew the big soul hits but this was a cover of a song I’d never heard.
 I followed it up and came home with a double album of soul.
-After that I went through a period of listening to nothing else.
-Then at the end of Year 12 I went with my Mum and sister back to Blackpool on a holiday.
+After that, I went through a period of listening to nothing else.
+Then at the end of Year 12, I went with my Mum and sister back to Blackpool on a holiday.

 Monday, October 4, 2010